Paul McNamara

 - a twelve month course to consolidate abilities in team management and clinical practice

-Registered General Nurse Certificate
+Registered General Nurse Certificate (1988 to 1991)

 Royal Adelaide Hospital